nabilridhwan/Filer/README.md

 -	Now instead of console.log-ing everything, each log text is pushed to an array which is later logged out by joining the items in the array.
 -	Added 'ROOT' directory anchor tag
 -	The server will be over HTTP and there is no plans of implementing HTTPS.
 Implementing HTTPS is up to the user.
+-   Now, downloading the file will download with its file name instead of its endpoint `welcome.txt` instead of `open_file.txt`

 ## Bugs:
 -	Some files (when trying to open) may download the file instead.